vacanza/holidays/SPONSORSHIP.md

 To apply for a sponsored issue, simply comment on the issue expressing your interest in working on it.
 Each sponsored issue will remain open for applications for at least **7 days** to give all eligible contributors a fair opportunity to participate.

-Before applying, please ensure that you meet the eligibility requirement:
+Before applying, please ensure that you meet the eligibility requirements:

-You must have **at least one merged pull request** that adds support for a new entity’s holidays.
+- You must have **at least one merged pull request** that adds support for a new entity’s holidays.

 If more than one eligible contributor expresses interest, we will review each applicant’s prior contributions and sponsorship participation history.
 Priority will be given to **new eligible contributors** who have not yet participated in the sponsorship program.
 This helps ensure a fair and balanced distribution of sponsored tasks across the community.